AnthonyArfaux/htrdr_kmin/README.md

 ### Version 0.9

-#### Adds simulation of radiative transfer in 3D planetary atmosphere
+#### Adds radiative transfer simulation in 3D planetary atmospheres

 The new `htrdr-planeto` command simulates radiative transfer in planetology context, i.e. in a 3D atmosphere of a terrestrial planet.
 Both infrared and